 Where the processing is necessary for the establishment, exercise or defense of legal or regulatory claims

-For example, in the UK, where this is legally permitted, where the processing of details of criminal and regulatory offences, allegations and proceedings and other sensitive information is necessary:
+For example, where this is legally permitted, where the processing of details of criminal and regulatory offences, allegations and proceedings and other sensitive information is necessary:

 (a) to make or defend a claim, complaint or regulatory allegation on your behalf if you are a client;